iisys-hof/map-matching-2/README.md

 this directory (so nothing is installed system-wide), uninstalling is simply deleting the directory.

 For building under Windows you need Ubuntu 20.04 LTS for the Windows Subsystem for Linux (WSL).
 Building is the same as under Linux then.
-Native build currently is unsupported due to several dependencies not building natively under Windows.
+Native build currently is unsupported due to several dependencies currently not building natively under Windows.

 ### Examples